patelsaajan/divvy/README.md

 - [x] Upload members to supabase table
 - [ ] Update settings page
 - [ ] Currency conversion based on manual / current exchange rate and extracted currency from receipt
-- [ ] Take a picture of the receipt through the app
+- [x] Take a picture of the receipt through the app
 - [ ] Loading states and error handling across the app
 - [ ] Filter / sort receipts by date, amount, locale, etc.
 - [ ] Allow users to edit the title, vendor, and amount of a receipt
 - [ ] Allow manual creation of a new receipt (maybe change the upload to create?)
 - [ ] Auto Adjust the remaining price ? ( maybe only when there two people?)
 - [x] Delete Item Confirmation
+- [ ] When item is deleted, delete the assignments too